kubernetes-sigs/gateway-api/geps/gep-4768/index.md

   Headers []v1.HTTPHeader `json:"headers,omitempty"`
 }

+// ParentBasedSamplingMode defines the enablement mode for parent-based sampling. type ParentBasedSamplingMode string

+const (
+  // ParentBasedSamplingModeEnabled explicitly enables parent-based sampling.
+  ParentBasedSamplingModeEnabled ParentBasedSamplingMode = "Enabled"
+  // ParentBasedSamplingModeDisabled explicitly disables parent-based sampling.
+  ParentBasedSamplingModeDisabled ParentBasedSamplingMode = "Disabled"
+  // ParentBasedSamplingModeImplementationDefault means that the code should
+  // use the implementation's default behavior for parent-based sampling.
+  ParentBasedSamplingModeImplementationDefault ParentBasedSamplingMode = "ImplementationDefault" )

 // ParentBasedSampling defines the sampling behavior when a request has a pre-existing upstream
 // trace parent.
 //
 // Support: Extended
 type ParentBasedSampling struct {
   // Mode explicitly controls if parent-based sampling is enabled.
-Valid values are "On" or "Off".
+Valid values are "Enabled",
+  // "Disabled", "ImplementationDefault".
   //
-  // Defaults to "On" if parent-based sampling is configured.
+  // In the absence of this field, it defaults to "ImplementationDefault".
   //
   // Support: Extended
   //
-  // +kubebuilder:validation:Enum=On;Off
+  // +kubebuilder:validation:Enum=Enabled;Disabled;ImplementationDefault
-  // +kubebuilder:default=On
+  // +kubebuilder:default=ImplementationDefault
-  Mode TelemetryMode `json:"mode,omitempty"`
+  Mode ParentBasedSamplingMode `json:"mode,omitempty"`

   // SamplingRate is the sampling rate to apply when parent-based sampling is active.
   //